GabrielaIwama/starter-hugo-research-group/content/home/contact.md

 weight: 30

 title: Contact
-subtitle: 'Our lab is located at the Hertie Institute for Clinical Brain Research' + 'and the Center for Neurology of the University Medical Center Tübingen'
+subtitle: Our lab is located at the Hertie Institute for Clinical Brain Research
+subtitle: and the Center for Neurology of the University Medical Center Tübingen

 content:
   # Contact (edit or remove options as required)